-(c) To ensure that all Customers have access to providers of energy generated by renewable energy Resources pursuant to PURA § 39.101(b)(3).
+(b) To ensure that all Customers have access to providers of energy generated by renewable energy Resources pursuant to PURA § 39.101(b)(3).

 (3) ERCOT shall administer the REC Trading Program, which became effective July 1, 2001.
 Entities participating in the REC Trading Program must register with and execute the appropriate agreements with ERCOT.